-Focus area selected Associated performance indicator to be reported of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood a market Codes & Standards # of individual or organizations that are using tools and information to facilitate their acceptance of or capacity to design and build with wood. of Number of codes and standards, policies or regulations along the change continuum as identified in the codes and standard matrix.
-Domonstration projects # of individuals or companies that increased their capacity to use or enable the use of Canadian wood products in non-traditional construction/design applications.
-Demonstration projects # of new structures using wood products, wood construction systems/technologies informed by research, testing and demonstration.
-Environmental Reputation # of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products.
-Export readiness for secondary manufacturing # of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood a market Infrastructure # of Canadian organizations engaged with staff delivering wood market access/development activities on their behalf. inirastructure % change year over year of market share for a key wood product/wood construction segment Market research # of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood a market Market research # of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products. of individual or organizations that are using tools and information to facilitate their acceptance of or capacity to design and build with wood.
-Marketing # of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products. % change year over year of market share for a key wood product/wood construction segment Promotional Activities for Secondary Manufacturers % change year over year of market share for a key wood product/wood construction segment of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood a market Technical research & testing # of Number of codes and standards, policies or regulations along the change continuum as identified in the codes and standard matrix. of new structures using wood products, wood construction systems/technologies informed by research, testing and demonstration. of individuals or companies that increased their capacity to use or enable the use of Canadian wood products in non-traditional construction/design applications.
-Technology transfer & training # of individual or organizations that are using tools and information to facilitate their acceptance of or capacity to design and build with wood. of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products.
+Focus area selected Associated performance indicator to be reported of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood market Codes & standards # of individual organizations that are using tools and information to facilitate their acceptance of or capacity to design and build with wood of codes and standards, policies or regulations along the change continuum as identified in the codes and standards matrix Demonstration # of individuals or companies that increased their capacity to use or enable the use of Canadian wood products in non-traditional construction/design applications projects # of new structures using wood products, wood construction systems/ technologies informed by research, testing and demonstration Environmental reputation # of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products Export readiness for secondary manufacturing # of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood market Infrastructure # of Canadian organizations engaged with staff delivering wood market access/development activities on their behalf % change year over year of market share for a key wood product/wood construction segment Manilant was said # of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood market Market research # of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products

+Focus area selected Associated performance indicator to be reported of individual or organizations that are using tools and information to facilitate their acceptance of or capacity to design and build with wood Marketing # of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products % change year over year of market share for a key wood product/wood construction segment Promotional Activities for % change year over year of market share for a key wood product Secondary construction segment Manufacturers of Canadian organizations that received/favoured/used information to assess their readiness to enter a wood market Technical research & testing # of codes and standards, policies or regulations along the change continuum as identified in the codes and standard matrix of new structures using wood products, wood construction systems/ technologies informed by research, testing and demonstration of individuals or companies that increased their capacity to use or enable the use of Canadian wood products in non-traditional construction/design applications Technology transfer & training # of individual or organizations that are using tools and information to facilitate their acceptance of or capacity to design and build with wood of individuals or organizations that recall, favour or use information about the sustainability of Canada's forest practices and products

-When the following activity types are selected to build the budget in a proposal, the proponent must set a target for the associated performance indicators.
+When the following activity types are selected to build the budget in a proposal, the recipient must set a target for the associated performance indicators.
 This must be tracked and reported at year end.